Nuevo Polanco

-The new headquarters of the United States Embassy in Mexico will be located in New Polanco, a large complex to be built on land previously used for a Colgate-Palmolive plant.
+The new headquarters of the Embassy of the United States, Mexico City will be located in New Polanco, a large complex to be built on land previously used for a Colgate-Palmolive plant.

+Since around 2020 the array has become the center of a new group of temporary residents and immigrants from China, working for the Mexican subsidiaries of Chinese companies, with local restaurants and other businesses opening to serve them.